The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 1. Muir Woods National Monument

 Today’s first stop will have you backtracking a bit north of San Francisco.
 So if you have extra time in San Francisco you may want to include it in your exploration of the city.
-If not, it’s well worth the brief detour to walk among the soaring old-growth redwoods at Muir Woods.

 Current park hours are 8:00AM – Sunset.
 Advance reservations are now required to visit Muir Woods.
 The parking fee (standard vehicle) is $9.50 or shuttle reservations (from local transit stations) are $3.50 per adult.
 Entrance fees are $15 per adult (free for children under 16).